March 17, 2022

 Contents

+This article is intended for organisations that wish to learn more about carbon accounting and what solutions are available to help reduce emissions.
 We will cover what you need to know about financial carbon accounting, scopes of emissions, and a brief description of how to utilize Net0's carbon accounting platform to guide you along your net zero journey.

 What is the importance of carbon accounting?

+Businesses can calculate their emissions by taking into account the sources of emissions within their organisation.
+These sources are divided into three scopes.
 The Scope 1, 2 and 3 system has been developed by the Greenhouse Gas Protocol.
 Dividing emissions into three groups is intended to help measure progress in making the huge reductions in emissions needed to meet global targets.

-Scope 1 emissions are direct emissions from owned or controlled sources, by the reporting company, during a production process with items that they own and control.
+Scope 1 emissions - Direct emissions from owned or controlled sources, by the reporting company, during a production process with items that they own and control.
 Examples of scope 1 emissions include boilers, furnaces, emissions from machinery and equipment, fuel combustion, and vehicles which use fuel.
 They can also come from the production of energy used by a company, like for example, the burning of coal to produce electricity.
+The amount of Scope 1 GHG emissions a company produces can vary depending on how much fuel they use and what kind of fuel it is.
+For example, a company that uses a lot of natural gas for heating and powering its operations will have lower Scope 1 emissions than one that relies heavily on coal.

-Scope 3 emissions are all other indirect emissions that occur in a company’s value chain.
+Scope 3 emissions - Scope 3 emissions are all other indirect emissions that occur in a company’s value chain.
 There are 15 categories of corporate supply chain emissions that occur indirectly, (with regards to the reporting company), due to upstream and downstream activities throughout the value chain.
 Although these emissions occur on the outside of the reporting company's walls, they can be proactive in choosing resources, vendors, manufacturers, carriers, and distributors, and creating the life cycle of the product, to have a stronger, more sustainable value chain.

 Please refer to our Scope 1, 2, and 3 Emissions article for a comprehensive understanding of direct and indirect emissions, upstream and downstream activities, and the 15 categories of scope 3.